 Beronia Rueda 2015 shows a bright pale yellow colour with a hint of green.
 An intense nose with vibrant and persistant herbal, grassy aromas, typical of Verdejo.
 On the palate it is full, fruity and dry with a long finish.
 This 2015 vintage shows and extremely textured mouth due to the quality of the skins giving fine lees.
 The wine has a balanced acidity and an attractive bitterness that is characteristic of this variety.

 This wine should always be served chilled.
 Ideal with salads or fish, also with white or lean meat dishes.

-Awarded 88 points and Recommended status by Decanter (www.decanter.com) in their October 2016 edition review of Argentina (see blue link below).
+Awarded 92 points and Highly Recommended status by Decanter (www.decanter.com) in their November 2017 edition review of Australia's "Other" Whites (see blue links below).

 Berton Vineyards Winemakers Reserve Wines have been chosen by their winemakers as wines that stand out year after year.
 They believe the Vermentino variety is perfect for the warmer regions of Australia due to its ability to retain freshness and acidity in warmer climates.
 Fruit for this Vermentino is sourced from two vineyards - from the Riverland and the Riverina.
 The Riverina fruit has ripened really well over the past two years so this was used for the majority of the blend.
 For the 2016 vintage the fruit from Riverina was picked early due to rain in late January and the Riverland portion was harvested later.